Task 3 / Exercise

 Some of these differences are subtle, while

 others stand out like the proverbial "sore thumb."
-Many references
+Many references subdivide type

 into only two major categories: serif and sans serif.